Laschadura/SHM/README.md

 # 🧠 Structural Damage Modeling with Spectral MMVAE & Latent Diffusion

-This repository contains modular deep learning pipelines for **structural damage detection and data synthesis** from multimodal inputs such as time-frequency spectrograms and crack masks.
+This repository contains modular deep learning pipelines for **structural damage detection and data synthesis** using multimodal input data like accelerometer spectrograms and spatial crack masks.

 It combines two complementary approaches:

 1. **Spectral MMVAE** – A Multimodal Variational Autoencoder for realistic data synthesis.
 2. **Multi-Modal Latent Diffusion (MLD)** – A generative diffusion-based model for realistic data synthesis.

-Both try to archieve the same goal.
-Learn, in a multimodal way, to generate synthetic vabriational data and corresponding damage scenarios as pairs based on real world data from a masonry arch bridge.
+Both models aim to learn, in a multimodal way, to generate synthetic vibrational data and corresponding damage scenarios as pairs, using real-world measurements from a masonry arch bridge.

+> 📌 This project is an extension of my semester thesis at ETH Zürich.
+> 📚 The dataset and experimental foundation were provided by [Liu et al., 2024](https://doi.org/10.1016/j.engstruct.2024.118466), *“Full life-cycle vibration-based monitoring of a full-scale masonry arch bridge with increasing levels of damage”*, Engineering Structures 315.

 ---